 A popular myth is that leaving your clippings on your lawn after mowing can cause thatching.
 This is a layer of partially decomposed grass and organic matter lying between the soil and grass.
 As long as you mow regularly and the grass is at the same height, this won't be a problem as your grass will break down naturally.

 There are a few reasons why you shouldn't mow your lawn when it's wet.
 Disease can be spread through your grass when it's wet so you need to be aware of any fungi or bacteria in your lawn.
 Cutting wet grass can also cause problems for your mower by sticking to its undercarriage.
 A good tip is to give your mower a thorough clean after use.
 You can also compact your soil when it's wet, which can cause long-term damage.

-If you are going to mow when it’s wet, a good tip is to have your mower blades sharpened.
+If you're going to mow when it's wet, a good tip is to have your mower blades sharpened.
 This is because wet grass can shred or tear instead of being cut, which can cause long-term grass damage.
 You could also raise your mower blades higher so you cut less grass, which will cause less problems for your lawn.

-When choosing a lawn mower, a few things to consider are the type of grass you have, the size of your lawn and the type of terrain you will be cutting.
+When choosing a lawn mower, a few things to consider are the type of grass you have, the size of your lawn and the type of terrain you'll be cutting.
 A wider cutting lawn mower will help you mow larger areas faster.
-Electric, cordless or hand mowers are ideal for smaller spaces and infrequent use.
+Electric, cordless or hand lawn mowers are ideal for smaller spaces and infrequent use.
 Although petrol and ride-on lawn mowers require servicing and fuel, they can easily tackle larger areas and rough terrain.

 It's important to stay safe when mowing your lawn.
 You should always wear protective goggles, gloves, earmuffs and closed-toe footwear.
 Stones and debris can fly a long way when hit by the cutting blade, so make sure when you're mowing that there isn't anyone around.